-- 1. Contain constituents in concentrations statistically greater than current background groundwater quality or that exceed either the Primary or Secondary MCLs established in Title 22 of the California Code of Regulations, whichever is greater. - 2.
+- 1. Contain constituents in concentrations or that exceed either the Primary or Secondary MCLs under Title 22. - 2.
 Exceed a total coliform organism level of 2.2 MPN/100mL. - 3.
 Exhibit a pH of less than 6.5 or greater than 8.5 pH units. - 4.
-For constituents identified in Title 22, contain constituents in concentrations that exceed either the Primary or Secondary MCLs established therein. - 5.
 Contain taste or odor-producing constituents, toxic substances, or any other constituents in concentrations that cause nuisance or adversely affect beneficial uses.